 We outline here the basic concepts for a two week taper into your half marathon, a taper that begins immediately following your longest training workout.

 You just ran your longest training distance ahead of the half marathon coming up in about two weeks.
 Now is the time you begin a formal taper period as part of your periodized training program.
-With a successful taper, you’ll be well rested and full of energy at the START LINE of your half marathon in two weeks.
+With a successful taper, you’ll be well rested and full of energy at the START LINE of your half marathon.
+As always, your actual plan is based on experimentation and the decisions you make over your training program with BOISE RunWalk.

 Two weeks out